gentakojima/radiobattletoads/README.md

 ## CHANGELOG

 Here are listed the most important features and bugfixes only.

+### [2014-04-13]
+ - Change: Podget is not a dependency anymore.
+The radio scripts download the episodes from the podcast RSS when required.

 ### [2014-04-11]
  - Change: Use TTS to announce new programs.
 Now requires festival.